balagit15/Patient-Symptom-Tracker-Project/README.md

+Install the necessary packages with: bash npm install

+(must do:
-Install the necessary packages with: bash npm install npm init -y npm install express body-parser path
+npm init -y ( After Cloning , run it in the project directory terminal) npm install express body-parser path )

 3.3 Create Public folder
 Create folder named "public" and move the "index.html" to the "public" folder